aakash2018/python-prep/README.md

 49. Write a program that prompts the user for two numbers A and B and displays all numbers between A and B.
 50. Write a program that reads numbers from the user until a negative number is entered, and prints the sum of the positive numbers.
+51. Write a program that prompts the user for a number and displays the Fibonacci sequence up to the given number using a repeating loop.
+52. Write a program that reads numbers from the user until zero is entered, and displays the average of the numbers entered.
+53. Write a program that prompts the user for a list of numbers, until the user types the number zero, and displays the largest and smallest numbers in the list.
+54. Write a program that prompts the user for a sentence and displays the number of vowels in the sentence.
+55. Write a program that prompts the user for a number and displays its divisors.